Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Spin dynamics in Heisenberg XXZ spin chains

 When $\mu \rightarrow \infty$, the system approaches a pure domain-wall state with the two sides fully magnetized in opposite directions.
 Only when $\mu=0$, the initial state is an infinite-temperature thermal state that preserves SU(2) symmetry.
 When $ \mu \ne 0$, the magnetization is preferentially along the $z$-axis, breaking the SU$(2)$ rotational symmetry of the Heisenberg model.

 A natural measure of spin transport is the total transferred magnetization, ${\mathcal{M}}(t)$, defined as twice the net number of excitations that have crossed the middle of the chain after $t$ cycles.
-In our experiment, we sample over initial bitstring states with probabilities given by Eq.~\eqref{eq:mu}.
+In our experiment, we sample over initial bitstring states with probabilities given by Eq.~\ref{eq:mu}.
 For each initial state, we prepare the qubits in that state and then apply $t$ cycles of fSim gates.
 Let $N_{R,1}(b)$ be the number of excitations (``1"s) in the right half of bitstring $b$.
 The transferred magnetization $\mathcal{M}$ is the stochastic variable defined by

-where $b_i$ is the initial bitstring, sampled from Eq.~\eqref{eq:mu}, and $b_t$ is the associated final bitstring sampled at $t$.
+where $b_i$ is the initial bitstring, sampled from Eq.~\ref{eq:mu}, and $b_t$ is the associated final bitstring sampled at $t$.
 For example, if the initial bitstring is 111010 and the final bitstring is 110110, then the transferred magnetization is 2.
-Since the dynamics are number-conserving, the transferred magnetization is also the net number of zeros that have crossed from the right to the left.
+Because the dynamics are number-conserving, the transferred magnetization is also the net number of zeros that have crossed from the right to the left.
 Repeating the experiment many times, we construct the probability distribution of $\mathcal M$, $P(\mathcal{M})$.
 In the case $\mu=0$, the initial state and the dynamics both have a mirror symmetry, so for each initial bitstring that is studied experimenally, we also include the reflection of that bitstring in our analysis, using the same experimental data, which effectively symmetrizes $P(\mathcal{M})$.

 Figure 1B shows measurement instances for three values of $\mu$.
 The left column in each panel shows an instance of the initial state for the given $\mu$, and the subsequent columns show typical bitstrings evolved from that state.
 As excitations (spin flips) propagate through the chain, smaller domains become more probable.
-In Fig.\,\ref{fig:Fig1}C, we show histograms of $\mathcal{M}$ at different times, starting in a pure ($\mu=\infty$) domain wall.
-Due to locality of the circuit, $|\mathcal M(t)|$ is upper-bounded by $2\,t$.
-Consequently, the distribution is narrow and centered around a small value at $t=1$, since only a few excitations have crossed the middle of the chain, and becomes wider at later times.
+In Fig.\,1C, we show histograms of $\mathcal{M}$ at different times, starting in a pure ($\mu=\infty$) domain wall.
+Owing to locality of the circuit, $|\mathcal M(t)|$ is upper-bounded by $2\,t$.
+Consequently, the distribution is narrow and centered around a small value at $t=1$, because only a few excitations have crossed the middle of the chain, and becomes wider at later times.